ahettlin/angular-cli-workshop/exercises/Exercise-1.md

     <img src="./exercise-images/launch.png" alt="Image showing where to run commands from launch.json in VS Code"/>

 * `.browserslistrc` defines which browsers you would like to support.
-By choosing to maintain only newer browsers, you can ensure that your generated application files remain smaller so your application can be more performant.
+By choosing to maintain support for only newer browsers, you can ensure that your generated application files remain smaller so your application can be more performant.
 * `.editorconfig` defines a standard formatting style for files.
 No more things like mixed spaces and tabs or single and double quotes!
 This requires the [EditorConfig for VS Code](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) extension to be installed in order for the rules to be applied in VS Code.
 * `.gitignore` lists all the files and directories that should not be committed to the repository.
 Some helpful defaults have been pre-populated.
 * `README.md` provides a starting point describing the applicaiton and some helpful CLI commands.
 Customize this as necessary for your application.